Edgeberry/Edgeberry/README.md

 | 19       | Red status LED   |
 | 26       | Green status LED |

-Note that these pins are controlled by the Edge Gateway application, and should not be used for your application to avoid conflict.
+Note that these pins are controlled by the Edge Gateway application, and should not be used for your application to avoid unexpected behavior.

 ## Using the SDK
 When creating your application for the Edge Gateway, use the [Edge Gateway SDK](https://github.com/SpuQ/Edge_Gateway_SDK) for interacting with the Edge Gateway.